-A review of the progress monitoring tests
+A review of progress monitoring tests in schools

 Each year schools administer various progress monitoring tests in the beginning, middle, and end of the school year.
 As a result, schools must use progress monitoring to help students in the classroom.
 However, some parents wonder how this data helps and what they should know about it.

 There are several mid-year tests that schools administer each year.
 For instance, such testing includes mathematics, reading, and writing evaluations.
 Additionally, immersion classrooms may also administer Spanish language arts assessment.

 Above all, the purpose of mid-year progress monitoring testing is to measure student progress and inform instruction.
 Additionally, the results of the assessments provide teachers valuable information about student abilities.
 Schools can also use progress monitoring to compare the beginning of year tests to the middle of the year test results.

 Below are the three most common assessment tools schools use to monitor progress.
 But note that some schools may use a different assessment, not on this list.

 |DIBELS||The DIBELS assessment for reading is a test that teachers give to students to assess their literacy skills.
 Additionally, DIBELS measures phonological awareness, alphabetic principle, and fluency with connected text.|